Late1nAutumn/QuietToolBox/README.md

 # QuietToolBox
 A collection of my tools as a static page

-## TODO
-- gossip only when user focusing window

 ## Checklist
 - Check style on ALL pages, especially range input.
 On OS, mobile, languages